amyscoville/all-over-the-world/README.md

 ![list of countries](public/images/countries.png)

 ### Individual Country Page
 When component mounts, a request is sent to `https://restcountries.eu/rest/v2/alpha/:alpha2code` using the 2-letter country code.
 Country-specific response data is manipulated in JavaScript and displayed on the page.
+In a sub-component, the latitude and longitude of the country (found in the response data of the request) are used to make a request to the Google Maps API and render a map of the country.

 ![alt text](public/images/country.png)